roto disc product icon

 Roto-Disc® closing:

 As the valve begins to rotate closed, the dome wipes against the seat, cutting off the flow of product and pushing material above or below the valve instead of wedging it between the dome and seat.
-The design naturally resists abrasive wear and there are no pinch points or places for material to hang-up.
+The design naturally resists abrasive wear, and there are no pinch points or areas where material can hang up.

 roto disc interior view diagram closed